 3. Vitamin E

 Similar to vitamin C, vitamin E is a helpful antioxidant that can help support your wellness.
 Unlike vitamin C, however, vitamin E is a fat-soluble vitamin.
-As a result, vitamin E may be more effective in protecting fats like cell membranes.
+As a result, vitamin E may be more effective in supporting the integrity of fats like cell membranes.
 This is highly important since your eye is made up of a high concentration of important fatty acids.

 It is helpful to obtain a combination of antioxidants like vitamins C and E through your diet, as the antioxidants in vitamin E, called tocopherols, can lose their antioxidant ability when supporting your cell health.
 However, vitamin C and other antioxidants can help restore the antioxidant capability of the form of tocopherol found in the body.